hammed936/Data-Cleaning-With-Python/README.md

-# Call Centre Data Cleaning With Python
+# Data Cleaning With Python

 We sold a video editing course to our customers.
 After they bought it, we wanted to inform them about another product, Product B. To do this, we retargeted them with an in-stream ad, where we explained how Product B could really help them with their projects and encouraged them to fill out a form to show their interest.
 After collecting their responses, we noticed that some of the information wasn’t clear or correct.
 We need to fix that information, so our call center team can reach out to these customers and try to help them buy Product B.